miguelovalles/miguelovalles.github.io/index.md

 I began my SNHU computer science program in May of 2017.
-I did not have any prior college or university experience here at SNHU.
+I did not have any prior college or university experience before starting here at SNHU.
 I graduated high school in 1997 and chose a different career path before ending up here at SNHU some years later.
 I currently work as a Senior Application Programmer for a pharmaceutical company.
-I have worked in an IT type role since 2009.
+I have worked in an IT of type role since 2009.
 I began my IT career working on a help desk and within a few years transitioned to an application and database support person.
-I currently work as a programmer but the role is more of a business analyst role.
+I currently work as a programmer, but the role is more of a business analyst role.

 My education program here at SNHU has introduced me to many new opportunities that I can utilize to further my career.
 I was able to sharpen skills I already had and learn new ones that will benefit me in the long run.
-I am detail oriented, determined and professional.
+I am detail oriented, determined, and professional.
 SNHU helped sharpen these skills while adding new ones and expanding my knowledge.
 Throughout my computer science program, I was able to learn and work on different programming languages and applications that I can utilize in the future.
 I was able to become familiar